diespinoza/arduino-node-server/README.md

 ## Mission Statement

-This project aims to create a web application that a single Arduino device can communicate with.
-It will allow the arduinos to retrieve information about RGB led so it can be executed.
-It needs to be accessible from any web browser or application in the world.
+This project aims to create a web application that any number of Arduinos device can communicate with.
+It will allow the arduinos to retrieve information using a CRUD API in order to control RGB leds.
+The application needs to be accessible from any web browser or application in the world.

 ## What is the problem?